sysdotini/apex-legends-rpc/README.md

 # [apex-legends-rpc][apex-legends-rpc]

-An unofficial Discord Rich Presence client for Apex Legends.
+An unofficial Discord Rich Presence client for Apex Legends (Steam only).

+# Setup

+WIP

 # Status

 WIP

-# Usage
+# Todo

-WIP
+- Parse the actual RPC data
+- Upload assets
+- Have a handler for if Apex isn't launched

 # License